ajitemmanuel/Face_Recognition/README.md

 * Of course, this algorithm performs really poorly, since the pixel values change dramatically due to variations in lighting, orientation of the person's face, even minor changes in head position, and so on.
-* We'll see that rather than using the raw image, we can learn an encoding, $f(img)$.
+* We'll see that rather than using the raw image, we can learn an encoding, f(img).
 * By using an encoding for each image, an element-wise comparison produces a more accurate judgement as to whether two pictures are of the same person.

 ## 1 - Encoding face images into a 128-dimensional vector